equinix/metal-cli/README.md

 Flags:
-      --config string   Path to JSON or YAML configuration file -h, --help            help for packet
+      --config string   Path to JSON or YAML configuration file -h, --help            help for metal
-      --version         version for packet
+      --version         version for metal

 Use "metal [command] --help" for more information about a command.
 ```